The Boys season 5: Marketing

 On July 18, 2024, a series of key art posters were released on Instagram.
-On July 26, 2024, Eric Kripke and a majority of the cast went to San Diego Comic-Con to tease and discuss the upcoming season.
-On August 27, 2024, the social media accounts of Vought International gave an update on the status of A-Train (Usher)'s whereabouts, posting: "Vought can confirm A-Train is being deployed overseas effective immediately.
+On July 26, Kripke and a majority of the cast went to San Diego Comic-Con to tease and discuss the then-upcoming season.
+(Note: Attributed to multiple sources:) On August 27, the social media accounts of Vought International provided a character update on the status of A-Train's whereabouts, posting: "Today, Vought can confirm A-Train is being deployed overseas effective immediately.
 We have to keep all details confidential, both for his safety and the safety of the free world.
 Let's wish him good luck and especially, God speed!"

-Footage from the season was shown on San Diego Comic-Con on July 2025.
-Part of the cast and producer Kripke will attend the CCXP Brazil 2025 to promote the season on December 6.
+First-look footage from the season debuted at San Diego Comic-Con on July 25, 2025.
+On December 6, as part of the promotional press tour, Kripke and the cast attended CCXP Brazil.

+On May 15, 2026, five days leading up to the series finale, a promotional poster was released.
+The finale poster paid homage to a panel in issue #65 (Over the Hill with the Swords of a Thousand Men) from the comic book series.

 Release

-The season is set to be released in 2026.
+The world premiere took place on March 19, 2026, at Cinema Moderno in Rome, Italy.
+The season premiered on April 8, 2026, with its two first episodes, while remaining episodes were released on a weekly basis up until the series finale on May 20.
+The series finale screened in select theaters in premium large format in 4DX on May 19.